s1seven/documentation/docs/README.md

 ## About

-This project implements the site [en10204.io](https://en10204.io) is built on https://docsify.js.org/.
+This project implements the site [en10204.io](https://en10204.io) and is built on https://docsify.js.org/.

 ## Contribute